jamen/typling-core/readme.md

 ### `typling(source, options)`

-Analyze types of `source` and return a report.
+Analyze types of `source` and returns a report.

 #### Examples